|Teaching Safety - Empowering God's Children™|

 The themes covered (in an age-appropriate way, of course) in each of the three years are:

-- Lesson 1: The Touching Rules-Students learn simple rules about what to do and how to react when someone's touch is confusing, scary, or makes the child or young person feel uncomfortable.
+- Lesson 1: Physical Boundaries: Safe and Unsafe Touching Rules - Students learn simple rules about what to do and how to react when someone's touch is confusing, scary, or makes the child or young person feel uncomfortable.
 Young people start to deal with the real risks they face when they are out in the world and on their own, and they begin to learn where to draw boundary lines in relationships.

-- Lesson 2: Understanding Safe Friends, Safe Adults, and Safe Touches-Children, young people, and their parents establish basic guidelines for working together to make certain which friends and other adults in their environment can be trusted to act safely and in the best interest of each child or young person.
+- Lesson 2: Safe Adults, Safe Touches and Special Safe Adults - Children, young people, and their parents establish basic guidelines for working together to make certain which friends and other adults in their environment can be trusted to act safely and in the best interest of each child or young person.

 Regardless of a child's grade level at the time the program is implemented, each child should participate in all six lessons during the three-year cycle.Basic structure of the lesson plans:

 This program and each included lesson are founded on the principles of appropriate relationship boundaries in the broader context of Christian values.
 All lessons are age-appropriate, and help children and young people develop the vocabulary and boundary distinctions necessary to empower them to begin to recognize inappropriate behavior by others, while practicing appropriate relationship boundaries in their own lives.
 Each lesson takes approximately 45 minutes to an hour to complete.Each lesson for each age group includes the following: